-It’s hard to write a philosophy on food… there are always exceptions and I am forever-learning (which you’ll notice as you scan through my posts… the recipes I created when first starting this blog are different from the ones I create now- not only in format, but in ingredient-choice, as well; as I learn and change, my recipes change with me).
-That being said, there are certain beliefs I hold true no matter what current fad is out there.
-Simply put, my philosophy revolves around these five simple thoughts:
+It’s hard to write a philosophy on food.
+There are always exceptions and I am forever learning… which you’ll notice as you scan through my posts.
+The recipes I created when first starting this blog are different from the ones I make now, not only in format, but in ingredient choice too.
+As I learn and change, my recipes change with me.
+That being said, there are certain beliefs I hold true no matter what current fad may be happening out there.
+Simply put, my food philosophy revolves around these five simple thoughts:

-All too frequently, people become so consumed making sure they’re eating “right” that they lose the enjoyment of it all.
-Food shouldn’t be something that makes us feel guilty.
-As a girl with like zero will power, I know how difficult it can be to indulge guilt-free… but, if what we’re indulging in is “real food” to begin with, this really shouldn’t really be an issue.
-Eat some butter, use whole milk, and enjoy ice cream… but just make sure that it’s done in balance (I can’t stress balance enough- if you need a rule, the 80/20 rule is a good one to follow… 80 percent of the time you eat well, allow yourself some treats and “cheating” the other 20).
+All too often, people get so caught up in making sure they’re eating “right” that they miss out on enjoying it all.
+Food shouldn’t be something that makes us feel terrible about ourselves.
+As a girl with pretty much zero will power, I know how difficult it can be to indulge guilt-free… but, if what we’re indulging in is “real food” to begin with, this really shouldn’t be an issue.
+Enjoy that cake… in balance of course.
 You should enjoy what you eat, as should your body.
 Which brings me to the next point…

-I have been a victim of this, too… I’m pretty sure we all have at some point in our lives.
-I am fortunate to have grown up in a healthy home… my mom cooked nutritiously and we always had well-balanced meals.
-But still, I would choose non-fat or low-fat yogurts, skim milk, and get sucked in to the newest “healthy” thing.
-I thought I was doing good… I thought this was the “right” thing to do.
-Once I began researching more about nutrition and “real” food, I started realizing I was wrong.
-This was not an overnight switch; re-learning takes time.
-When I first heard that fat was good, I was extremely skeptical… I just couldn’t buy it.
-I wanted to, logically, but I still couldn’t comfortably walk into a store and buy the full-fat milk.
-Once I allowed myself to let go of all previous notions of nutrition- what I thought was the “right” thing- I began shifting my old ways and opening my mind.
+I have been a victim of this too… I’m pretty sure we all have.
+Even after being raised in a super healthy home, I believed some unhealthy truths.
+I used to choose non-fat yogurts, skim milk, and get sucked into the low fat malarkey.
+I thought I was doing good… I thought it was the “right” thing to do.
+Once I began researching more about nutrition and food though, I started realizing I was doing it all wrong.
+This was not an overnight switch; re-learning took me some time.
+I eventually allowed myself to let go of all previous notions of nutrition- what I thought was the “right” thing- and I began shifting my old ways and opening my mind.
 Milk doesn’t come out of a cow as 2%, so why I am drinking it that way?
-It finally dawned on me that the best thing for me is what nature made for me.
+It finally dawned on me that the best thing for my body is what nature made.
 What a relief this new thinking was!
-I now can enjoy full-fat milk, butter in my eggs, and ice cream without the guilt (number 2 above- eating should be fun).
-Again, it’s all about balance… I don’t sit and eat spoonfuls of butter and cream by the heap, but I do LOVE allowing myself to enjoy such indulgences, and I can do so more now that I am eating real food.
+I now can enjoy whole milk, butter in my eggs, and super fatty coconut milk without hesitation.
+A whole new world…

 Last, and most important to me.
 It’s hard to know what’s best until you learn more.
 Knowledge = wisdom = well-being = happiness.
 And that’s all I have to say about that!